 Perhaps the last and most advanced freight electric locomotives to ever operate in the U.S. were built for the Pennsylvania Railroad by General Electric.

 Dubbed E44s the electrics featured the latest technologies available and were quite efficient workhorses.

 The E44s began arriving on the Pennsy in the late 1950s and eventually the motors wound up with three different owners after the Penn Central collapse of the 1970s handed them over to Conrail in 1976.

 The E44 freight electric locomotive was an Ignitron-rectifier built by GE in 1959 as the PRR needed a new freight locomotive to replace its aging fleet of P5s and supplement its GG1s (which by the late 1950s were used in both freight and passenger service).

 Interestingly, the E44 model resembled the E33s for a very good reason, the PRR used the design as a template for its own freight motor.
-By the

 time the Pennsylvania began testing them they had been purchased by the